 - Building a culture of innovation

 - You are charged with growing digital revenue at your company.
-We have a wide mix of titles, but this is certainly meant for senior-level executives, not middle management nor digital sales managers.
-It is also not necessarily intended for CEO or GM-level titles.
+We have a wide mix of titles, but this is meant for senior-level executives, not middle management nor digital sales managers.
+It is also not necessarily intended for CEO- or GM-level titles.
 A mix of strategic and tactical expertise is required.
-If you are focused primarily on content strategy and audience development, we have a Chief Content Club designed specifically for you, led by LMA’s Chief Content Officer David Arkin.
+If you are focused primarily on content strategy and audience development, we have a Chief Content Club designed specifically for you.

-- An application must be submitted so that you can properly be assigned to the right group (like companies at a similar level of digital sophistication).
-You will also list competitors that should not be represented in your group on the application form.
+- You must submit an application to join and be assigned to the right group (using criteria such as companies at a similar level of digital sophistication).
+You will also list direct local competitors that should be avoided when assigning you to a group.

-- A commitment to attend the monthly meetings.
-Times will be arranged each month to ensure that everyone can make the meetings.
+- You must commit to attend the monthly meetings.
+LMA arranges meeting times for monthly calls to ensure that everyone can make the meetings.
 Missing three or more meetings per year will be grounds for removal from the program.

 - $139/month, recurring charge on a credit card.